 Mark seemed as if he was about to explode, barged past me, and stormed out of the hotel.

 “Why is he so angry about collecting a piece of paper?”
-I said.
+I asked.

 Jack appeared embarrassed.

 “It’s not only the license,” said Donna.
 “While your unannounced arrival is a blessing and solves our lack of resources, it means we have three rooms full of family instead of paying guests.
 We’ve told Mark they have to move into an apartment.
 He thought it unfair they had to move, not you.”